yasminzin/nurture-template/README.md

 # Nurture Template 🌱🎓

-Nurture Template is a modern, interactive, and child-friendly web template designed for schools and educational platforms.
+Nurture Template is a modern, interactive, and child-friendly web template for an educational platform focused on children's learning.

 ## 🚀 Technologies Used
 * HTML5 – Semantic and well-structured content.